 Location: Side trip – 40km from Te Karaka on State Highway 2

-Hurray, you’ve reach Gisborne!
+Hurray, you’ve reached Gisborne!
 There’s so much to do here that we’ll just direct you to some more information…

 - Gisborne – Guide for Backpackers

 - 10 Gisborne Walks You Can’t Miss

 For another awesome road trip from Gisborne, check out Eastland Road Trip Itinerary: Gisborne to Opotiki which follows the Pacific Coast Highway back to Opotiki.